-Heating frequency:
+• Heating frequency:

-Insulated households: 3.36 times a day

-Not insulated households: 3.64 times a day
+Insulated households: on average 3.36 times a day Not insulated households: on average 3.64 times a day

-Ventilation
+• Ventilation

 a) How often (1 often (>2), 2 rare (1-2), 3 never):

-Insulated households: 1.80
+Insulated households: on average 1.80

-Not insulated households: 2.16 b) How long:
+Not insulated households: on average 2.16

+b) How long:

-Insulated households: 29.29 minutes
+Insulated households: on average 29.3 minutes

-Not insulated households: 50.6 minutes
+Not insulated households: on average 50.6 minutes

-Temperature in winter room in comparison with last year (warmer1, colder2, same3): Insulated household: 1.33 Not insulated household: 4x"1", 14x "2", 4x"3", Average 2
+Temperature in winter room in comparison with last year (warmer1, colder2, same3): Insulated household: on average 1.33 Not insulated household: 4x"1", 14x "2", 4x"3", on average 2

-• Time warmth stays in the winter room after the fire has gone out: Insulated houses: 3.02 hours Not insulated houses: 1.28 hours
+• Time warmth stays in the winter room after the fire has gone out: Insulated houses: on average 3.02 hours Not insulated houses: on average 1.28 hours

-• Heating period winter 2011/2012: Insulated households: 5.45 months Not insulated households: 5.68 months households.
+Heating period winter 2011/2012:

+Insulated households: on average 5.45 months

+Not insulated households: on average 5.68 months

+What do you think about this winter is it .....than before? (warmer1, colder2): Insulated household: on average 1.91 Not insulated household: on average 1.95 households.
 Insulated households also found the temperature indoors this year higher in comparison to last year.
 This could be indications for the positive effects of thermal insulation.

-What do you think about this winter is itthan before? (warmer1, colder2): Insulated household: 1.91 Not insulated household: 1.95